 A former history teacher, Michele has been a litigation paralegal for more than twenty years.
 She is also a freelance writer with an interest in law, history, education, and food.
 Her articles have appeared on LegalZoom and TheNest.com.
 She has branched out into print journalism, covering local government and profiling residents for several newspapers in New Jersey.

-As a Story Terrace writer, Michele provides professional ghostwriting services to capture customers’ life stories through carefully crafted anecdotes.
-Below is a story of her own.
+As a Story Terrace writer, Michele interviews customers and turns their life stories into books.
+Get to know her better: you can read an autobiographical story of her own below.
 Get in touch today to work with her!